yodrew/yodrew.github.io/_pages/psychology.md

 Pathology is the study of illness, especially its etiology: the chain of cause and effect that leads to symptoms.

 Hygiene is radical because it deals unflinchingly in first causes.
 It begins by observing that health is the normal state of organisms under normal conditions.
 Life itself started out in integrity and health.
 Nature cannot generate a diseased species.
-Disease only occurs when something goes wrong with conditions, when harmful ones are present and beneficial ones are absent or in disproportion.
+Disease only occurs when something goes wrong with conditions.
+It means harmful conditions are present and beneficial ones are absent or in disproportion.

-This gives hygiene a rational standard for evaluating conditions proposed as beneficial.
+This gives hygiene a rational standard for evaluating conditions proposed as beneficial for handling disease.
 Hygiene asks, what normal relationship to life does this condition have?
+Is it part of the natural course of things?
 Did its absence cause the disease in the first place?
 If not, then its presence won't correct matters and we can dismiss the proposal.

-In the case of using darkness to heal from psychic illness, well, once upon a time, we _were_ deprived the shelter we instinctively sought in order to heal from whatever traumatized us.
+In the case of using darkness to heal from psychic illness, well, once upon a time, we _did_ lack the shelter we instinctively sought in order to heal from whatever traumatized us.
 We got hurt but got no chance to heal.
 Resting in a darkroom finally addresses this little-noticed intermediate cause of ongoing suffering and illness.

 Why were we deprived?
 One way or another, our parents, our source of shelter, were also the source of our trauma.
-Busy inflicting one, they could not provide the other very well.
+Busy inflicting the one, they could not very well provide the other.
 It is the absolute worst, most taboo, most terrible truth we all know and spend most of our lives avoiding.
 I am sorry.

 Of course, they suffered similar trauma at the hands of their parents.
-It rendered most of them incapable of providing us such shelter.
+It rendered them incapable of providing us such shelter.
 It compelled their antipathy toward us.
 They denied us rest just as they denied their own need for rest, just as their parents conditioned them to, just as their parents were equally traumatized, denied, and conditioned, going back 400 generations.

 On this level, everyone is innocent.

 However, everyone exists on many levels, not just such abstract and eternal ones.
-On a concrete and immediate level, all parents remain 100% responsible for what they did and did not to children in their care.
+On a concrete and immediate level, all parents remain 100% responsible for what they did and did not do to children in their care.
 Only by viewing parents as responsible can we become responsible parents ourselves.
 Otherwise the double burden is too much.
-Those who shield their parents from justice, even privately, inevitably unload the injustice they suffered upon their own children.
+Those who shield their parents from justice, even in secret, will unload the injustice they suffered upon their own children.
+It is an iron law of parenting.

 Major trauma injures, shocks, and disorients everyone concerned.
 One gets lost in the slow-motion nightmare of its infliction.
 Who deals the wound and who sustains it?
 Who was helpless and who was at fault?
 Of course grown-ups start it with kids.
 But kids feel it is their fault.
-Lines blur and before they know it, people have become their parents and the cycle begins again.
+Lines blur and before they know it, kids have become their parents and the cycle begins again.

 How did the snowball of trauma begin?